-I currently serve as the Director of Technology for the Hamilton City School District.
-The position is rooted in the instruction department and, in addition to leading various technology initiatives, stays grounded in helping students and staff grow.
+Prior to joining Abre, I served as the Director of Technology for the Hamilton City School District.
+The position was rooted in the instruction department and, in addition to leading various technology initiatives, stays grounded in helping students and staff grow.

 Before becoming a director, I worked at Oak Hills‘ as an eLearning Coach and Course Developer.
 The position involved designing online courses as well as assisting teachers in developing an online presence for their classrooms.
 It also featured a good amount technical troubleshooting, programming, and design.

 Prior to the eLearning position, I taught American History in Oak Hills and the Houston Independent School District.

 In addition to teaching students, I also held positions of leadership in the school.
 I’ve been the Social Studies Director (Chair) and school webmaster.
 During professional developments, I’ve held classes that assist teachers in integrating technology in their classrooms.

 I’m part of the founding team for the open-source platform Abre.
 Abre is a software platform that allows schools to manage and distribute web-based software to staff, students, and parents.
 Abre makes life easier for everyone involved in education.
 It keeps the focus on what matters: Learning and Teaching.